JustineLicuanan/sds-report-generation-system/README.md

 - Implemented a print version for Month Notes.
 - Implemented a print version for Month Signatories.
 - Implemented a print version for Month Receipts.
+- Implemented a print version for Forms.
+- Implemented a print version for Liquidation.

 ### Version 0.14.1